How to do “Basic Keyword Research?”

 (You might have to click on the images to view)

 The first image is the generalized key terms mostly relating to “shoes”, the second image has more specific keywords relating to “black shoes”.
 The search results in the second image isn’t perfect but it gives me a few more keywords to think about.
-It the search box where you entered “Black shoes” I can now type in more specific information to find the best keyword for the product I want to sell.
+Look for the search box where you entered “Black shoes” and type in more specific information about black shoes, the results should update, with new ideas.

 Keyword Research Tools